 Norwegians are healthy, well-dressed as well as well-educated people the World.
 With a literacy rate of 100%, Norway is the homeland of one of the most highly qualified personnel.
 Norwegians invest heavily in high taxation levels for their education system.
 Norway has a large number of book readers as there are about 841 libraries in Norway.
 The school system in Norway is divided into three levels Primary, Lower secondary, and upper secondary.
 And education from six to sixteen years for children is mandatory.

 Finland is a beautiful European country.
 It ranked as one of the richest as well as one of the most literate countries in the World.
 Finland is an attractive country for its education system for many years.
 A nine-year of education is mandatory for children of ages seven to sixteen years, with no tuition fees and free fully subsidized meals.
 Finnish are to be the best readers in World.
 The literacy rate in Finland is 100%.
 Finland has a large number of universities and libraries which show the actual rate and interest in education in Finland.

 List of Top 10 Most Educated Countries With Good Literacy Rate

 |Sr. No||Most Educated Countries|

 Education is a myth in small countries.
 People don’t send their children to school, and if they are willing to educate their children then, the tuition fees are so high that they can not afford it.
-But developed countries spend more on their educational system from their economy.
+But developed countries spend more on their educational system than their economy.
 Education is more important than any other activity.
 These ten countries are trying their level best to provide high-quality education to their children.
 They are providing almost free education.